cypress-io/cypress/DEPLOY.md

         ```shell
         cd packages/issues-in-release && npm run do:comment -- --release X.Y.Z
         ```
+    - Confirm there are on issues with the label [stage: pending release](https://github.com/cypress-io/cypress/issues?q=label%3A%22stage%3A+pending+release%22+is%3Aclosed) left

-16. Publish a new docker image in [`cypress-docker-images`](https://github.com/cypress-io/cypress-docker-images) under `included` for the new cypress version.
+17. Publish a new docker image in [`cypress-docker-images`](https://github.com/cypress-io/cypress-docker-images) under `included` for the new cypress version.
+Note: we use the base image with the Node version matching the bundled Node version.

-17. Update example projects to the new version.
+18. Update example projects to the new version.
 For most projects, you can go to the Renovate dependency issue and check the box next to `Update dependency cypress to X.Y.Z`.
 It will automatically create a PR.
 Once it passes, you can merge it.
 Try updating at least the following projects:
     - [cypress-example-todomvc](https://github.com/cypress-io/cypress-example-todomvc/issues/99)
     - [cypress-example-todomvc-redux](https://github.com/cypress-io/cypress-example-todomvc-redux/issues/1)
     - [cypress-example-realworld](https://github.com/cypress-io/cypress-example-realworld/issues/2)